IsAyka1/ServicForFriends/README.md

 Based on Postgres 13.3

 ### Model 'User'
-Table of user's informations.
-It can be email/age/birthday and e.t.c
+Table of user's information.
+It can be email/gender/birthday and e.t.c
 - id: uuid
 - name: str